 Uganda – Justice Sector Internship

-For ten weeks, students have the opportunity to intern under leaders in the Ugandan Justice System, including: Supreme Court, Court of Appeals, High Court, and Directorate of Public Prosecution.
+For nine weeks, students have the opportunity to intern under leaders in the Ugandan Justice System, including: Supreme Court, Court of Appeals, High Court, and Directorate of Public Prosecution.
 Typically, 10-12 students are selected for this program.
 Students live in the capital city of Kampala and assist the judges and prosecutors with their caseloads and with envisioning and implementing systemic reforms.
 For example, Uganda has recently adopted and implemented a system of plea bargaining as a direct result of a memorandum written by two 2009 summer interns.
 Students also spend one week of the summer involved in an intensive prison project in a juvenile or adult prison working with American lawyers, Ugandan lawyers, and Ugandan law students on behalf of prisoners awaiting their day in court.
 Our Program has worked closely with the Ugandan Judiciary, both in the United States through six study tours to Pepperdine of leading judicial officers, and in Uganda.

 Rwanda – Justice Sector Internship